Nayomini Weerasooriya — Her Story | Satynmag.com

 Still building.

-In 1998, the same year her son was born, she launched satynmag — Sri Lanka's women's magazine in print.
-She ran both for fifteen years, through the internet's arrival, through the slow death of print advertising, through every moment the industry said it couldn't be done.
+In 1998, the same year her son was born, she launched Satynmag — Sri Lanka's women's magazine in print.
+She ran both for fifteen years, through the internet's arrival and every moment the industry said it couldn't be done.

-In 2007, nine years into building two businesses, she had her daughter — embracing late motherhood and fitting a newborn into a life already full to the edges.
-She did not step back from either business.
-She restructured and kept going.
+In 2007, nine years into building two businesses, she had her daughter — embracing late motherhood and fitting a newborn into a life already full.
+She restructured around the new reality and kept going.

-In 2013, when most print magazines were closing, she took satynmag digital — not as a retreat, but as a deliberate reinvention on her own terms.
+In 2013 she took Satynmag digital — a deliberate reinvention on her own terms.
 In 2020, mid-pandemic, she launched a digital marketing agency.
 In 2021, she founded Sri Lanka's only women-focused workplace awards.

 She never stopped.
 She is still building.